skienzmatishun/rippreport/content/p/the-blueprint/index.md

   length_score: 100
   category_score: 0
   rank: 10
 alttags: A weathered hand wearing a Montgomery cuff lifts a red commuter car over a bridge.
 Dollar bills fall into the water below as cars travel across
+summary: SACGA exposes a long-running backroom scheme by state leaders to force expensive toll taxes on Gulf Coast drivers.
+The organization highlights how turncoat politicians abandoned their promises and backed a $3.2 billion project to line private investor pockets.
+This report demonstrates how corporate interests secretly shape public transport policies at the expense of working families.
 ---
 For decades, while we were busy with our daily lives, a strategy for the Gulf Coast was being finalized in backrooms where no local resident was invited.
 This isn’t a recent development—it’s the endgame of a scheme that was on the drawing boards long before we even heard about it.